Younganswer/inception/README.md

 ### Volumes
 * `.../mariadb/data`, `.../nginx/logs`, `.../wordpress/html` directories are linked with the volumes of the containers.
 * If you modify data of one of those directories, There will be some problems.
-So, do not modify data of those directories.
 <br/><br/><br/>

 ## Usage